 Inspired by this message, more students from participating Fort Wayne schools submitted to the 2015 Scholastic Awards than in years past.
 High school student Cheney Rose, in particular, received twelve regional awards and a full ride college scholarship - a dream she didn't believe was possible before participating in the Hope Gap Project.
 One of Cheney's award-winning works is on display in an exhibit in Washington, D.C, as well as a video describing the Hope Gap Project and her experiences with the program.

-In September 2015, the Fort Wayne Museum of Art and the Hope Gap creator Max Meyer, director of children's education, were honored in Washington, D.C. at the Department of Education.
+In September 2015, the Fort Wayne Museum of Art was honored in Washington, D.C. at the Department of Education.
 Watch the full video of our recognition:

 The FWMoA Art Club is a group of teens who want to think bigger and bolder through their ideas about art and creativity by being part of a community of highly talented and motivated teens from across our region.